What Does Recovery Look Like?

 Nobody enjoys taking an extra step to log in, but too many hacks could have been stopped if the company had MFA in place.

-Threat Detection Response (TDR) is a set of advanced malware defense tools that correlate threat indicators from security appliances to stop known and evasive threats.
+Endpoint Detection Response (EDR) is a set of advanced malware defense tools that correlate threat indicators from security appliances to stop known and evasive threats.

 It’s just too risky without it.